puppetlabs/puppet-docs/source/puppet/3/reference/lang_scope.markdown

 > * Scope contents are predictable and do not depend on parse order.
 > * Scope contents can be determined simply by looking at the relevant class definition(s); the place where a class or type is _declared_ has no effect.
 (The only exception is node definitions --- if a class is declared outside a node, it does not receive the contents of node scope.)

-All future versions of Puppet will use static scope for looking up variables.
-Puppet 2.7 **does not enforce** static scope, but will log warnings when a variable lookup would violate it.
+Puppet 3 uses static scope for looking up variables.

 ### Dynamic Scope